-The Research and Education Grant Program funds projects that result in gains in farmer knowledge, awareness, skills and attitudes that are then applied to make measurable on-farm changes leading to greater sustainability.
+The Research and Education Grant program funds projects that result in gains in farmer knowledge, awareness, skills, and attitudes that are then applied to make measurable on-farm changes leading to greater sustainability.
+The focus on farmer behavior change is a key requirement of this grant program.

 This grant program uses an outcome funding approach that directly connects project activities to measurable goals.
 If you are not familiar with how outcome funding works, we urge you to read Northeast SARE's Guide to Outcome Funding.

-Central to this approach is the performance target, a statement that describes the changes in behavior or conditions among project beneficiaries (in this case, farmers) that are expected as a result from the proposed project.
+Central to this approach is the performance target, a statement that describes the changes in behavior or conditions among farmers that are expected as a result from the proposed project.

 Preproposals are required for the Research and Education Grant Program.
-The preproposal is a preliminary concept document that allows SARE reviewers to select the most promising projects to be invited to submit full proposals.
-Proposals are only invited if they have strong, data-based justification, a clear and measurable performance target, and effective approaches to achieving the target.
-Projects must seek wider adoption of sustainable practices through education.
-Practices may be related to production, marketing, finances, or social/quality of life issues.
+The preproposal is a preliminary concept document that allows SARE reviewers to select which projects to invite to submit full proposals.
+Proposals are only invited if they have strong, data-based justification, a clear and measurable performance target, and effective educational approaches.

 Only invited preproposal applicants are eligible to submit a full proposal.

-Research and Education grants are open to personnel at colleges and universities, Cooperative Extension, agricultural and community nonprofit organizations, municipalities, state departments of agriculture and federal agencies, research farms and experiment stations, for-profit entities (such as private consultants and agricultural businesses), and others who work with farmers and in food systems.
+Research and Education Grants are open to anyone who works with farmers, including personnel at nonprofit organizations, colleges and universities, Cooperative Extension, municipalities, tribal governments, state departments of agriculture, federal agencies, research farms and experiment stations, for-profit business entities (such as private consultants, farmers and veterinary practices), etc.

-Your organization must have the legal structure and financial capacity in place to receive and execute a Northeast SARE contract, including expending funds needed for the project prior to receiving reimbursements from Northeast SARE; advance payments are not possible.
+Your organization must have the legal structure and financial capacity to receive and implement a Northeast SARE contract, including expending funds needed for the project prior to receiving reimbursements from Northeast SARE; advance payments are not possible.

-Reviewers prefer projects in the $30,000 to $250,000 range.
+Awards typically range from $30,000 to $250,000.
 Funding requests should align with project duration, scope of the work, and intensity of interaction with beneficiaries.
-Amounts higher than the typical range will be considered for projects that include multi-disciplinary or multi-institutional education networks, especially when those networks enable a more comprehensive systems approach to addressing challenges or opportunities.
+Amounts higher than the typical range will be considered based on project complexity and duration.

 Typical project length is 2 to 3 years.
 The maximum project length allowed is 3.5 years.